 The reality for most is that, with small children in the house, it is very difficult to complete any task, other than the most basic one – and often that is beyond reach.
-Small children are synonymous with interruptions, distractions and interferences (as well as being absolutely adorable) and the best tip that I could give anyone planning to sew with children around would be: don't bother!
+Small children are synonymous with interruptions, distractions, and interferences (as well as being absolutely adorable) and the best tip that I could give anyone planning to sew with children around would be: don't bother!

-However, for those who need a regular “fix” of sewing, knitting or any other craft activity, there are some ways to minimize the frustration inherent to any activity that does not centre on the children.
+However, for those who need a regular “fix” of sewing, knitting or any other craft activity, there are some ways to minimize the frustration inherent to any activity that does not center on the children.

 The ideal situation would be to sew when small children were either asleep or being fully cared for by another adult, or a much older child.
 Whether you can structure your day so that the childrenís sleep time is fully at your service for the purpose of sewing or you are able to conserve enough energy and concentration to be able to sew at night when the children are in bed, sleep time may give you a few hours of undivided attention.

 If your only option is to sew when the children are awake and active, you could try restraining or blockading them.
 That may sound dreadful, but in practice, a toddler may be quite happy to sit for a lengthy time in the highchair, eating or playing while you sew.
-Depending on the design of your home, you may be able to blockade a sewing area, denying physical access to your child, but still allowing full visual and verbal contact.
+Depending on the design of your home, you may be able to blockade a sewing room or area, denying physical access to your child, but still allowing full visual and verbal contact.

 If you are unable to separate your wakeful child physically from your sewing area, be careful to keep the area safe.
 If possible, cut out on a table or bench and ensure scissors and pins are well away from the child's reach.
 Watch to see that electrical cords are not causing a hazard.
-For your sanity, keep fabric, cotton reels and other supplies out of reach of children, unless you are happy to have them tampered with.
+For your sanity, keep fabric, cotton reels, and other supplies out of reach of children, unless you are happy to have them tampered with.

 Try to provide your child with an interesting, absorbing activity whilst you sew.
 Perhaps they might watch a DVD.
 (The Wiggles may drive adults crazy, but none can doubt their babysitting value.)
-Older children may be happy to sit and colour-in at the table beside you, or maybe do some “sewing” of their own.
+Older children may be happy to sit and color-in at the table beside you, or maybe do some “sewing” of their own.